xavierbriole/portfolio/src/content/apps/celebraite/privacy.md

 ## Changes to the Privacy Policy

 I reserve the right to update this privacy policy at any time.
-All changes will be posted on this page, and the last updated date will also be modified.

-## Contact

-If you have any questions or concerns regarding my privacy policy, feel free to [contact me](/contact).

-By using Celebraite, you consent to this privacy policy.

-Thank you for using Celebraite.
+The last updated date is indicated at the top of this page.
+I encourage you to review this policy periodically to stay informed about how I am protecting your information.